-The Assessor is reviewing single-family homes, condominiums, townhouses, multi-family, commercial, industrial and timeshare properties in Orange County.
-Eligible properties will receive a reduction in Taxable Value for the property tax year beginning July 1, 2013.
+The Assessor will be reviewing single-family homes, condominiums, townhouses, multi-family, commercial, industrial and timeshare properties in Orange County.
+Eligible properties will receive a reduction in Taxable Value for the property tax year beginning July 1, 2014.

 Property is valued each year as of January 1 (lien date) for property tax purposes.
 The Market Value is compared to the Prop.
 13 Value.
 The Taxable Value is based on the lower value for that tax year.

 In 2013, the Orange County Assessor reviewed the value of approximately 273,000 properties.
 Of the properties reviewed, approximately 163,000 had some reduction in Taxable Value or were kept at the same value as the prior year.

 Within the Proposition 13 limits, taxable value can be increased or decreased by more than 2% in one year.